General Information

 Truss girder.

-Steel truss girder of a deck truss bridge viewed from below.
+Steel truss girder of a deck truss bridge.

 • What is the purpose of the mid-width verticals?

-Figure 5 shows a lateral view of the bridge in the abutment region.
+Figure 5 shows a lateral view of the bridge in the support region.

 Deck truss bridge.